Computation of Feasible Assume-Guarantee Contracts: A Resilience-based Approach: Abstract

 \section{Abstract}

 We propose a resilience-based framework for computing feasible assume-guarantee contracts that ensure the satisfaction of temporal specifications in interconnected discrete-time systems.
 Interconnection effects are modeled as structured disturbances.
 We use a resilience metric, the maximum disturbance under which local specifications hold, to refine assumptions and guarantees across subsystems iteratively.
-For two subsystems, we demonstrate correctness, monotone refinement of guarantees, and that the resulting assumptions are maximal within ball-shaped sets.
-Additionally, we extend our approach to general networks of \( L \) subsystems using weighted combinations of interconnection effects.
-We instantiate the framework on linear systems by meeting finite-horizon safety, exact-time reachability, and finite-time reachability specifications, and on nonlinear systems by fulfilling general finite-horizon specifications.
-Our approach is demonstrated through numerical linear examples, and a nonlinear DC Microgrid case study, showcasing the impact of our framework in verifying temporal logic specifications with compositional reasoning.
+We first demonstrate correctness and monotone refinement of guarantees for two subsystems.
+Then, we extend our approach to general networks of \( L \) subsystems using weighted combinations of interconnection effects.
+We instantiate the framework on linear systems by meeting finite-horizon safety, exact-time reachability, and finite-horizon reachability specifications, and on nonlinear systems by fulfilling general finite-horizon specifications.
+Our approach is demonstrated through numerical linear examples and a nonlinear DC microgrid case study, showcasing the impact of our framework on verifying temporal logic specifications with compositional reasoning.